nicholastwh/MHYDesserts/README.md

 ## Prerequisites
 - Web Browser with Javascript enabled

-This website was developed in partial fulfilment of the Singapore Institute of Technology (SIT) module: ICT1004 - Web Systems and Technologies
+This website was developed together with other team members in partial fulfilment of the Singapore Institute of Technology (SIT) module: ICT1004 - Web Systems and Technologies